This stew is one of the many poor man's stews my mother used to make.

 - Gradually add the eggs to the flour to make a smooth batter.
 Add the milk and whisk until combined.

-Heat up a frying pan with a tsp of cooking oil.
+- Heat up a frying pan with 1 teaspoon of cooking oil.
 When the oil is hot, pour a little of the mix into the frying pan.
 Move the mix around so that it spreads.
 Cook for 1 minute and then flip it over and cook the other side for 1 minute.

 - Place the pancake on a dinner plate and add the stew on top.

 This stew is full of vitamins and nutrients.
-Perfect for blending for weaning
+It's perfect for blending for weaning babies.

 Feel free to ask a question or leave a comment in the box below.